Box Hill Circular via Betchworth walk

 3. Boxhurst to Brockham Quarry (2 km)

-• Quarry Head east across the bottom of a large field, on the Pilgrims Way (PW).
+• Quarry Head east along this permissive path, the Pilgrims Way (PW).
 Continue along the bottom of woodland for 750m, then turn left onto a track leading into Brockham Quarry.
 For a straightforward route turn right and go alongside a fence on its southern boundary for 300m.

 • If you choose to venture further into the quarry, loop back to the path along its southern boundary.

-1. Go all the way along the bottom edge of this large field, on a permissive path shown on the OS map as Pilgrims Way?
-(PW).
-On the far side it rises gently and comes to a wooden gate in the corner.
+1. Follow this broad grassy path across the lower slopes of Box Hill, heading E with pasture on both sides.
+On the far side the path rises gently and comes to a wooden gate in the corner.
 Go through this onto a path down a short slope which continues along the bottom of Dukes Plantation?.

 2. In 250m keep ahead at a staggered crossing with a bridleway, still on the bottom edge of woodland.
 In a further 750m, after you have been going alongside a high wooden fence, turn left off the PW onto a broad track leading through a gap in the trees to a metal fieldgate 60m away.